antimof/UxPlay/README.md

  * **FreeBSD:** (sudo pkg install)  gstreamer1-libav, gstreamer1-plugins, gstreamer1-plugins-*
 (\* = core, good,  bad, x, gtk, gl, vulkan, pulse, v4l2,  ...), (+ gstreamer1-vaapi for Intel graphics).

+### Starting UxPlay

+**Finally, run uxplay in a terminal window**.
+On some systems, you can toggle into and out of fullscreen mode with F11 or (held-down left Alt)+Enter keys.
+Use Ctrl-C (or close the window) to terminate it when done.
+If the UxPlay server is not seen by the iOS client's drop-down "Screen Mirroring" panel, check that your DNS-SD server (usually avahi-daemon) is running: do this in a terminal window with ```systemctl status avahi-daemon```.
+If this shows the avahi-daemon is not running, control it with ```sudo systemctl [start,stop,enable,disable] avahi-daemon``` (or avahi-daemon.service).
+If UxPlay is seen, but the client fails to connect when it is selected, there may be a firewall on the server that  prevents UxPlay from receiving client connection requests unless some network ports are opened: if a firewall is active, also open UDP port 5353 (for mDNS queries) needed by Avahi.
+See [Troubleshooting](#troubleshooting) below for help with this or other problems.

+* By default, UxPlay is locked to its current client until that client drops the connection; the option `-nohold` modifies this behavior so that when a new client requests a connection, it removes the current client and takes over.

+* To display the accompanying "Cover Art" from sources like Apple Music in Audio-Only (ALAC) mode, run "`uxplay -ca <name> &`" in the background, then run a image viewer with an autoreload feature: an example is "feh": run "``feh -R 1 <name>``" in the foreground; terminate feh and then Uxplay with "`ctrl-C fg ctrl-C`".

+* If you wish to listen in Audio-Only mode on the server while watching the client screen (for video or Apple Music song lyrics, etc.), the video on the client is delayed by about 5 seconds behind the the audio on the server.
+This can be corrected with the **audio offset** option `-ao x` with an _x_ of about 5.0 (allowed values of _x_ are decimal numbers between 0 and 10.0 seconds); this workaround just delays playing of audio on the server by _x_ seconds, so the effect of pausing or changing tracks on the client will unfortunately also be delayed.    _(The reason for the 5 sec.  video delay on the client may be because, while streaming in Legacy mode, the client does not get latency information from the server.)_

+**One common problem involves GStreamer attempting to use incorrectly-configured or absent accelerated hardware h264 video decoding (e.g., VAAPI).
+Try "`uxplay -avdec`" to force software video decoding; if this works you can then try to fix accelerated hardware video decoding if you need it, or just uninstall the GStreamer VAAPI plugin.
+If your system uses the Wayland compositor for graphics, use "`uxplay -vs waylandsink`".**
+See [Usage](#usage) for more run-time options.

 ### **Special instructions for Raspberry Pi (only tested on model 4B)**: